 Looking Brand New

 Black flecks all over your boat seats?
-That’s nothing the best mildew remover for boat seats can’t do.
-At those first signs of mildew growth, break out the cleaning product.
+There's nothing the best mildew remover for boat seats can’t do.
+At those first signs of mildew growth, before you race out to replace the boat seats, break out the cleaning product.
 Make sure to target those nasty stains and protect your seats from stubborn stains by cleaning regularly with mildew remover.
 This won’t only keep your boat looking brand new, but should also extend the life of your upholstery.